fastapi/fastapi/docs/en/docs/tutorial/debugging.md

 * Debugging begins.
 A box appears at the top with buttons, for example to continue debugging after a breakpoint or to end debugging.

-* The FastAPI development server is starting, as you can see in the terminal that opens below.
+* The FastAPI development server is starting, as you can see in the terminal that opens at the bottom.

 * Now in `myapp.py`, for example on the last line of the function, add a breakpoint by clicking on the red dot that appears when you hover over the line number.